Q: What is a Paramedic?

 Q: What can I do to make it easier for emergency crews to find my house if I need them?

 A: It is essential for your home to be clearly marked so that emergency responders can find it with little difficulty.
 Make sure that your house number is clearly visible from the road and large enough to be seen at night.
 Turn on an outside light after you call.
 If possible, have someone meet the paramedics outside to direct them in.
-Remember, although we try to pre-plan in many neighborhoods, we usually have not been to YOUR home before and are not as familiar with it as you are!

 Q: How many ambulances do you operate each day?